 - a PPV, the request should be made to your MaPS state or territory manager.

-- an SDV, a non-standard vehicle is subject to the approval of the Minister.
+- an SDV, a non-standard vehicle is subject to the approval of MaPS.
 Your request must detail the workplace health and safety, or other factors, which mean that the provision of the non-standard vehicle is appropriate in your circumstances.

 You will be required to reimburse the Commonwealth for the additional lease cost of a non-standard vehicle.
 For a PPV, you may nominate for the additional lease cost to be deducted from your electorate allowance and/or your limit for transport costs for unscheduled commercial transport.
 Contact the Independent Parliamentary Expenses Authority (IPEA) in relation to this limit.
 The additional lease cost will be determined when the final contract supplement for the lease is issued, and remains fixed for the term of the lease.
 Prior to the issue of the final contract supplement, MaPS state and territory managers are able to provide indicative costs only.

 Lease request and term

 sgfleet will contact you directly and provide you with a Request for lease quote (fleet management agreement) form to be completed.
 This form is then approved by your MaPS state or territory manager.
 Vehicle orders are placed with the fleet provider and may take some months to fill.
 For queries relating to the progress of vehicle orders contact the sgfleet MaPS Manager on 03 6242 2102 or by email at MPSVIP@sgfleet.com.